 1. In April 2022, Elon Musk entered into a binding merger agreement with Twitter, promising to use his best efforts to get the deal done.
 Now, less than three months later, Musk refuses to honor his obligations to Twitter and its stockholders because the deal he signed no longer serves his personal interests.

 Having mounted a public spectacle to put Twitter in play, and having proposed and then signed a seller-friendly merger agreement, Musk apparently believes that he - unlike every other party subject to Delaware contract law - is free to change his mind, trash the company, disrupt its operations, destroy stockholder value, and walk away.
 This repudiation follows a long list of material contractual breaches by Musk that have cast a pall over Twitter and its business.
 Twitter brings this action to enjoin Musk from further breaches, to compel Musk to fulfill his legal obligations, and to compel consummation of the merger upon satisfaction of the few outstanding conditions.

-ANSWER: Defendants admit that Musk entered into a Merger Agreement with accurate description of its contents.
-Answering further, the remainder of Paragraph any response is required, Defendants deny the allegations set forth in Paragraph 1.
+ANSWER: Defendants admit that Musk entered into a Merger Agreement with Twitter, and respectfully refer the Court to that agreement for a complete and accurate description of its contents.
+Answering further, the remainder of Paragraph 1 asserts legal conclusions and therefore does not require a response.
+To the extent any response is required, Defendants deny the allegations set forth in Paragraph 1.